Perform your Favorite Songs With Confidence!

-You’re probably thinking, well, I can just go to YouTube and search for videos on how beginners can play Trumpet, Saxes or any of the Band instruments.
-That’s free, why spend the money.
+You're probably thinking, “well, I can just go to YouTube and search for videos on how to play Trumpet or Saxophones.
+That's free, why spend the money…”

 Sure you can do that, but do you know what their teaching experience is?

 Are you sure that what they are teaching you is right?

 Is what they are teaching right for you?
 (Every one learns differently, especially adults.)